SyncfusionExamples/maui-pdf-viewer-examples/Styles/DisableLoadingIndicator/README.md

 The loading indicator is visible in the following scenarios:
 - When a PDF document is loaded into the PDF Viewer.
-- While rendering individual pages, particularly when scrolling through large or complex PDF documents.
+- When scroll through large PDF documents to load and render pages on demand.

 Currently, there is no direct API available to completely disable the loading indicator in the PDF Viewer control.
-However, as a workaround, you can alter its visibility by setting the loading indicator color to Transparent in the `App.xaml` file using the [Themes key available for .NET MAUI PdfViewer](https://help.syncfusion.com/maui/themes/keys#sfpdfviewer).
-This effectively hides the indicator.
+However, as a workaround, you can alter its visibility by setting the loading indicator color to Transparent using the [Themes key available for .NET MAUI PdfViewer](https://help.syncfusion.com/maui/themes/keys#sfpdfviewer).
+This effectively hides the loading indicator.

-To apply this workaround, you need to merge the `SfPdfViewerTheme` key into your application resources and assign the loading indicator color as Transparent using the [Themes key in .NET MAUI PdfViewer](https://help.syncfusion.com/maui/themes/keys#sfpdfviewer) as shown in the below code example.
+To apply this workaround, you need to merge the `SfPdfViewerTheme` key into your application resources along with the color resource for the loading indicator and set the value as transparent to hide the loading indicator using the [Themes key in .NET MAUI PdfViewer](https://help.syncfusion.com/maui/themes/keys#sfpdfviewer) in the `App.xaml` file as shown in the below code example which is applied for both dark and light theme.

 **Xaml**